RIWORZA/AzureSentinelSIEM/README.md

 <h2>Description</h2>
-I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
+I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honeypot.
 I observed live attacks (RDP Brute Force) from all around the world.
 I use a custom PowerShell script with a Geolocation API to look up the attackers Geolocation information and plot it on the Azure Sentinel Map!

 <br />